purefinance/pure.finance/CONTRIBUTING.md

   - Built in Node Modules (such as path)
   - Local Modules (using relative paths)
   - Set alphabetical order under each case
-- Place class properties in the following order:
-  - Class methods and properties (methods starting with `static`)
-  - Instance methods and properties
-- Avoid platform-dependent code

 ### Documentation Styleguide